sjones-njones/E-Commerce-Back-End/README.md

 * open terminal
 * source the schema.sql
 * input the seed data with 'npm run seed'
-* input personal user and password in the .env folder
+* input personal user and password in the .env file
 * install npm dependencies 'npm i'
 * enter node server.js
 * use Insomnia to see and interact with the data 'localhost:3001/api'